wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/3-explore-permission-model.md

     Security Administrator
   :::column-end:::
   :::column:::
     Membership in this role group is synchronized across services and managed centrally.
 This role group isn't manageable through the administrator portals.
-Members of this role group may include cross-service administrators, and external partner groups and Microsoft Support.

-By default, this group can't be assigned any roles.
+Members of this role group may include cross-service administrators, and external partner groups and Microsoft Support.By default, this group can't be assigned any roles.
 However, it will be a member of the Security Administrators role groups and will inherit the capabilities of that role group.
 This role group includes all the read-only permissions of the Security reader role, plus many other administrative permissions for the same services, such as Azure Information Protection, Identity Protection Center, Privileged Identity Management, Monitor Microsoft 365 Service Health, and Microsoft 365 Defender portal.
   :::column-end:::
 :::row-end:::
 :::row:::